 Clocasia MojitoA slightly tricky but lovely plant

-Not quite as big as ‘Thai Giant’ but still enormous and much easier to over winter Colocasia ‘Jack’s Giant’
+Not quite as big as ‘Thai Giant’ but still enormous and much easier to over winter.
+Although we have occasionally had one overwinter outside, this is much happier in the heated greenhouse.
+By spring it will look awful but will grow again and by mid/late summer it will be huge!
+Colocasia ‘Jack’s Giant’

 Colocasia Jack’Giant As part of a tropical scheme